I think the $200 price point is one of the trickiest to shop for when it comes to grills. Let me explain.

 The fold-away side shelves offer ample prep and post-grill space while still allowing the grill to maintain a compact profile.

-The Char-Broil Easy-Assemble 3-Burner grill, like the Classic, offers a long-lasting porcelain steel lid and firebox
+The Char-Broil Classic 3-Burner grill, like the Classic, offers a long-lasting porcelain steel lid and firebox

 The various parts have been manufactured and packaged for quick and easy user assembly.
-As the name suggests, set-up takes less than 15 minutes, so you are up and running almost as soon as you get the grill home.
+Its set-up takes less than 15 minutes, so you are up and running almost as soon as you get the grill home.

-The 3 burners are obviously the stand-out feature on this grill, including 2 main and 1 side burner with 36,000 BTUs for the main and 12,000 for the third burner.
+The 3 burners are obviously the stand-out feature on this grill, including 3 main and 1 side burner with 30,000 BTUs for the main and 8,000 for the side burner.

-While not related to the functional capacity of the grill, I’m also a fan of the aesthetics of the Easy-Assemble.
+While not related to the functional capacity of the grill, I’m also a fan of the aesthetics of the Char-Broil Classic.
 It is stylish, sleek and pretty cool looking.
 I really like the matte black exterior and think it makes a nice addition to any backyard set-up.

 These grills are all solid, durable, proven picks for the under 200 dollar range and would be a solid choice for any backyard grilling plans.